chatwoot/docs/docs/self-hosted/deployment/docker.md

 ### Additional Steps

 1) Have an `Nginx` web server acting as a reverse proxy for Chatwoot installation.
 So that you can access Chatwoot from `https://chat.yourdomain.com`
-2) Run `docker-compose run --rm rails bundle exec rails db:chatwoot_prepare` whenever you decide to update the Chatwoot images to handle the migrations.
+2) Run `docker compose run --rm rails bundle exec rails db:chatwoot_prepare` whenever you decide to update the Chatwoot images to handle the migrations.

 #### Configure Nginx and **Let's Encrypt**